 Thursday is mine and Mike’s 9 year wedding anniversary.

 Yup, 9 years, gone by in what basically feels like the blink of an eye.

-I think a 9 year anniversary is a call for a small break from tradition though.
-(But if you want to just scroll down to the food, I won’t be mad!)
+Generally, I don’t feel like sharing too much about my personal life (especially the bad stuff) is the direction I want to take things.
+But I think a 9 year anniversary is a call for a small break from tradition.
+(But if you want to just scroll down to the recipe, I won’t be mad!)

 Why am I sharing this?

 I want to give hope to every couple reading this who might be in a situation where they’re wondering how on earth people stay together for 9 years.
-I know staying together isn’t the right choice in every situation, but if you and your partner love each other and really want to make things work, what has worked for Mike and I time and time again is compromise; if you both give a little you can meet in the middle.
-Compromise isn’t about making both people happy; actually, both people have to relinquish a bit of what they want and so they will probably be a little uncomfortable, but the end result should be something that both people can agree to and live with.
-What I’ve found is that if my husband is taking care of me and I’m taking care of him, we’re both happy.
+I know staying together isn’t the right choice in every situation.
+But if you and your partner love each other and really want to make things work, what has worked for Mike and I time and time again is compromise.

 So here’s to 9 years, darling.

 And now for the food.
 Or drink, to be exact.